 How to Reach Tiger Nest Monastery?

 Tiger’s Nest monastery is a short drive from Paro, the only city which has an airport in Bhutan.
-Entry through land is possible only for citizens of SAARC nations with valid government-issued ID cards.
+Entry through the land is possible only for citizens of SAARC nations with valid government-issued ID cards.

 Points of entry